rafa2ms/Project_01/README.md

 ## How to use
 1. As soon as you run the script, a new window will open displaying the webcam snapshot.
    - The file will be saved with the name "Snapshot.png".
-   - It will be saved in the same directory as "OOP_scratch.py".
+   - It will be saved in the same directory as your script.
 2. To exit the project, press the "escape" key.

 ### Example